 Investors can sell an apartment in Malta in five years after obtaining permanent residence or citizenship and make a profit due to rising property prices.
 The reselling will not affect their status in Malta: it is retained for life.

 Each investor’s spouse, children, parents, and grandparents can get Malta permanent residence, too.
-It is allowed to add a spouse, children under 29, and parents and grandparents over 55 to a citizenship application.
+It is allowed to add a spouse, children, and parents and grandparents to an application.
 In both cases, all adult family members except the spouse must be principally dependent on the investor.

-Investors who have purchased a property to participate in the Malta Permanent Residence Programme or get citizenship by naturalisation for exceptional services by direct investment are required to hold it.
+Investors who have purchased a property to participate in the Malta Permanent Residence Programme are required to hold it.
 The minimum holding period is 5 years from the status acquisition date.
-If they sell the property earlier, they can lose their permanent residence or citizenship.
+If they sell the property earlier, they can lose their permanent residence.

 To confirm the conditions are met, investors present a purchase and sale agreement every year within the first five years.
-Permanent residence holders submit their agreements to the Residency Malta Agency, and passport holders submit them to the Community Malta Agency.
+Permanent residence holders submit their agreements to the Residency Malta Agency.

-Immigrant Invest submits the required documents as a licensed agent of the Malta Permanent Residence Programme and Malta Citizenship by Naturalization for Exceptional Services by Direct Investment.
+Immigrant Invest submits the required documents as a licensed agent of the Malta Permanent Residence Programme.

 After the first five years, investors can sell the property.
 After that, they need to keep their registered address in Malta — to do that, they can buy another property or rent an apartment with no cost requirements.